Remains of four people found at site of Ottawa explosion, but dangers in area hampering recovery

 Five people are missing and presumed deceased.
 One of three people taken to the hospital Thursday has died.
 One patient was released and another remains in hospital in stable condition.

-"All the families that are involved at this time are in communication with our corner investigator," McNaughton-Filion said.
+"All the families that are involved at this time are in communication with our coroner investigator," McNaughton-Filion said.

 Family members have identified Rick Bastien, Kayla Ferguson, Etienne Mabiala and Danny Beale as four of the people who died in the blast.